zeek/spicy/doc/autogen/types/unit.rst

 .. spicy:method:: unit::confirm unit confirm False void ()

-    For a unit it try mode confirm that the unit is successfully synchronized to the input; the unit is then put into regular parsing mode again.
-If the unit is not in try mode ``confirm`` has no effect.
+    For a unit it trial mode confirm that the unit is successfully synchronized to the input; the unit is then put into regular parsing mode again.
+If the unit is not in trial mode ``confirm`` has no effect.

 .. spicy:method:: unit::connect_filter unit connect_filter False void (filter: strong_ref<unit>)